obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Right-to-left.md

 > [!Warning] New in Obsidian 1.6
 > Obsidian 1.6 contains many improvements for right-to-left languages, with mirrored UI and mixed language support.
 These changes can affect themes and plugins.

 Obsidian supports right-to-left (RTL) languages such as Arabic, Dhivehi, Hebrew, Farsi, Syriac, and Urdu.
 These languages are spoken by more than 600 million people.
-When developing plugins and themes for Obsidian it is important consider how your interface changes will adapt to the direction of the language interface and content.
+When developing plugins and themes for Obsidian it is important to consider how your interface changes will adapt to the direction of the language interface and content.

 RTL languages can be present in two important contexts within Obsidian: the app interface and the content of notes.

 - **The app interface** is defined by the language selected in Obsidian Settings.
 If the user selects an RTL language, the app interface is automatically reversed, and a `.mod-rtl` class is added to the `body` element.
-The specific interface language is also is added to the `lang` attribute on the `html` element.
+Also the specific interface language is added to the `lang` attribute on the `html` element.
 - **The content of notes** can be written in left-to-right (LTR) languages, RTL languages, or mix both LTR and RTL languages within the same note.
 Obsidian automatically detects the direction of the language in the editor and adds the `dir` attribute to each line.

 When the user selects an RTL language as their interface language, or sets RTL as the default editor direction in Obsidian settings, the `dir="rtl"` attribute is added to the editor.